mohsenvafa/pharmacy-modernization-project-model/podman/README.md

 ## Troubleshooting

 ### Port Conflicts
-If ports are already in use:
+If port 27017 is already in use:
 ```bash
 # Check what's using the port
 sudo lsof -i :27017